qbb-project/echelon/doc/user-guide/tutorial_introduction.rst

 File creation and basic write access
 ====================================

-To create an empty file, we simply construct a new file handle, specifing the file path and a creation mode.
+To create an empty file, we simply construct a new :echelon:`file <echelon::file>` handle, specifing the file path and a creation mode.
-For this example we choose the truncate mode, which ensures, that the content of any pre-existing file is discarded.
+For this example, we choose the truncate mode, which ensures, that the content of any pre-existing file is discarded.
 The code ::

     file hdf5_file("first_file.h5", file::create_mode::truncate);